 It's important to note that the measurement range on the display be set wide enough, so that the maximum thickness of the material can be viewed on the display.
-Using the diagram above, if the material thickness was actually 1.75", the underside of the material would not be viewable according to the current range at 0.00" - 1.00".
+Using the diagram above, if the material thickness was actually 1.75°, the underside of the material would not be viewable according to the current range at 0.00° - 1.00°.
 All the user would see is a black screen from 0.00" - 1.00" with no view of the bottom contour at 1.75".

 - A. Repeatability/Stability Indicator This indicator should be commonly used in conjunction with the digital thickness values displayed.
-When all the vertical bars are fully illuminated and the last digit on the digital thickness value is stable, the DFX-8 is reliably measuring the same value 3 to 200 times per second, depending on which measurement mode and features are enabled. - B. Battery Icon Indicates the amount of battery life the DFX-8 has remaining. - C. Velocity The material velocity value the DFX-8 is currently using or calibrated for.
+When all the vertical bars are fully illuminated and the last digit on the digital thickness value is stable, the CMXDL is reliably measuring the same value 3 to 200 times per second, depending on which measurement mode and features are enabled. - B. Battery Icon Indicates the amount of battery life the $CMX^{DL}$ has remaining. - C. Velocity The material velocity value the CMXDL is currently using or calibrated for.
 Displayed in either English or Metric units, depending on the what units the gauge is set for. - D. Feature Status Bar Indicates the features currently enabled and in use in the following order: - Measurement Mode (P-E, PECT, PETP, E-E, COAT) - Differential Mode (ON/OFF) - High Speed Scan Mode (ON/OFF) - Alarm Mode (ON/OFF/AUDIBLE) - Gain Setting (VLOW, LOW, MED, HI, VHI) - E. Digital Material Thickness Value Smaller font size when the B-Scan display view is enabled. - F. Scan Bar Another view of material thickness in a deflection style horizontal bar.
-This is another visual tool that would enable the user the ability to see thickness changes during high speed scans from flaws and pits. - G. Units The current measurement units being used (English, Metric). - H. Minimum Material Thickness Part of the Alarm feature.
-Displays the minimum thickness value found during a scan. - I. Maximum Material Thickness Part of the Scan feature.
-Displays the maximum thickness value found during a scan. - J. B-Scan Display Cross section view of the material.
-Provides the user with graphical view of the opposite/blind surface (i.e. inside pipe wall surface), to give the user some idea of the condition, or integrity of the material being tested. - K. Gain & Step Size The gain and increment step size can be continuously used and adjusted at any time using the UP and DOWN arrow keys on the right button wheel to scroll the value, and the GAIN key to activate the Digit Edit screen to adjust the step size.
+This is another visual tool that would enable the user the ability to see thickness changes during high speed scans from flaws and pits. - G. Units The current measurement units being used (English, Metric). - H. Coating Thickness Value Displays the actual thickness of any coating adhered to a metallic material surface (PECT Mode), or a coating adhered to a non-metallic surface (CT Mode). - I. Minimum Material Thickness Part of the Alarm feature.
+Displays the minimum thickness value found during a scan. - J. Maximum Material Thickness Part of the Scan feature.
+Displays the maximum thickness value found during a scan. - K. B-Scan Display Cross section view of the material.
+Provides the user with graphical view of the opposite/blind surface (i.e. inside pipe wall surface), to give the user some idea of the condition, or integrity of the material being tested.